LeaDer-E/TikTok-Liker-Pro/README.md

 > This tool is for educational purposes only.
 Even if it violates TikTok's Terms of Service, the creator of this code is not responsible for any misuse or consequences.
 Use this tool at your own risk.

 ---
+## 🔥 Purpose of This Program 🔥
+  * This program is designed to send likes to videos of specific users, with the expectation that they may reciprocate the favor.
+However, whether they return the likes or not, here is a link to another program that can remove all the likes you have given: (Soon)

+---

 ## Features